International Red Cross and Red Crescent Movement: Gaza war

 Prior to the Gaza war Israeli authorities required Palestinian ambulances to undergo thorough searches when passing through checkpoints, alleging without proof that the policy was driven by Palestinian organizations using ambulances to transport militants and armaments.
 The Israeli Ministry of Health said that:

+"The Red Crescent closely cooperated with the MDA (Magen David Adom) until April 2002.
+At that time, the IDF claimed that Red Crescent ambulances were being used to carry terrorists.
+The Red Crescent personnel involved in this violation were interrogated."

 In October 2023, the ICRC responded to the Gaza war that has resulted in the deaths of tens of thousands of civilians.
 The ICRC has called the violence "abhorrent" and implored both sides to reduce the suffering of civilians.

 The ICRC, working closely with their Red Crescent partners, has a neutral, independent and exclusively humanitarian mandate during such escalations of violence in the Middle East and urged all parties to protect the lives of civilians, to reduce their suffering and protect their dignity.
 During the violent conflict, the ICRC and the Palestinian Red Crescent Society (PRCS) provided hospitals in the Gaza strip with support through large humanitarian convoys from Egypt, and was seriously affected by numerous aerial attacks on medical facilities and ambulances.
 The ICRC said in November that civilians have "overwhelmingly borne the brunt" of the fighting in the Palestinian enclave and Israel so far.
 Israeli forces have killed over 25,000 people, including civilians, Israeli nationals, and Hamas members in a devastating bombing campaign and ground offensive.

 In late November 2023, the team of the ICRC started a multi-day operation to facilitate the release and transfer of hostages held in Gaza and of Palestinian prisoners to the West Bank.
 In early December, US Secretary of State Antony Blinken insisted that the Red Cross delegation must have access to the remaining hostages.
 The ICRC is not a negotiating power but the ICRC chief had direct talks with senior Hamas leader Ismail Haniyeh in Qatar in November, demanding direct access to the remaining hostages.